captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY-WORKSHEET.md

 ---

 ## LULU:
 Yeah, he’s a little upset by, like, things -- but anyway I was thinking, I’d go out there now to visit with him?

+---

 But then be back home and watch Jeopardy on the DVR with you like at Midnight?

 ---

 ## POPS:
-Just leave your keys with the elevator man -- I don’t wanna have to be getting up and down every time them Moving People be ringing the door bell -
+Just leave your keys with the elevator man --

-LUL
 ---

-U:
-##
+I don’t wanna have to be getting up and down every time them Moving People be ringing the door bell -

+---
  Oh, and Junior also said we don’t have to be moving out right now, Dad -- that it takes a while to get evicted.

 ---

 ## POPS:
 Well I ain’t trying to jostle you around once you’re nine months pregnant with my grandchild.

+---

 We gonna be out sooner or later -- might as well be now...
 She having a baby -- you know-- a “bambino”?

 ---